novapixels/secret-live-set/README.md

-# secret-live-set
+# Secret Live Set
-Jekyll project for Secret Live Set by Heineken Chile
+A website project for Secret Live Set by Heineken Chile, made with Jekyll.